linear-b/gitstream/docs/custom-filters.md

 }
 ```

-2. Using the Filter in Automations: You can use this custom filter in your repository gitStream automations.
+**Using the Filter in Automations**: You can use this custom filter in your repository gitStream automations.
 Here's an example of how to use it in a CM automation script:

 ```yaml+jinja
 # -*- mode: yaml -*-